 RECORD: Darwin, C. R. n.d.
-[Abstract of Wright, On short-horn cattle, 1846].
+Abstract of Wright, On short-horn cattle, Journal of the Royal Agricultural Society of England, 1846.
 CUL-DAR74.156.
-Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)
+Edited by John van Wyhe (The Complete Work of Charles Darwin Online, http://darwin-online.org.uk/)

-REVISION HISTORY: Transcribed by Christine Chua and edited by John van Wyhe 8.2021.
-RN1
+REVISION HISTORY: Transcribed by Christine Chua and edited by John van Wyhe 8.2021, 9.2025.
+RN3

 NOTE: See record in the Darwin Online manuscript catalogue, enter its Identifier here.
 Reproduced with permission of the Syndics of Cambridge University Library and William Huxley Darwin.
 The volumes CUL-DAR 72-75 contain Darwin's abstracts of scientific books and journals.

-vol 7 Mr J. Wright on Short-horn cattle
+vol 7.
+Mr J. Wright on Short-horn cattle

-p 208 "In the anatomy of the shoulder, modern breeders have made great improvements on th Ketton short-horns, by correcting the defect in the knuckle or shoulder joint, & by laying the top of the shoulder more snugly into the crop & thereby filling up the hollow good behind it." again
+p 208 "In the anatomy of the shoulder, modern breeders have made great improvements on the Ketton short-horns, by correcting the defect in the knuckle or shoulder joint, & by laying the top of the shoulder more snugly into the crop & thereby filling up the hollow good behind it."

 p.
-209 "The eye has its fashion at different periods: at one time the eye high & outstanding from the head, & at another time, the sleepy eye sunk into the head; but these extreme have merged into the medium of a full clear & prominent eye with a placid look"
+209 "The eye has its fashion at different periods: at one time the eye high & outstanding from the head, & at another time, the sleepy eye sunk into the head; but these extreme have merged into the medium of a full clear & prominent eye with a placid look."—

 Vol I. in